 There are taxis available on the lower level outside the baggage claim zone.
 For one to two persons it costs approximately $36 from the airport to the CBD, for three or more passengers it costs $15 per passenger.
-Journey time is around 30 minutes, depending on traffic.

 Banks and business centres offer foreign money exchange, ATMs and a host of other banking and business services.
 Internet access is available, as well as duty-free shopping, gift shops, a post office, advance baggage check-in and a visitor information service.
 Facilities for the disabled are good.
 There are a number of restaurants in the terminal and concourses.
 Smoking is prohibited in the main terminal building; however, there are designated smoking locations on the upper and lower ramps outside the terminal.